lukeyou05/tacky-borders/README.md

 ## landnthrn's forked description

 I've added 131 color presets to this forked repo from [tacky-borders](https://github.com/lukeyou05/tacky-borders)
-If you don't want to build the feature use their [Pre-Built Release](https://github.com/lukeyou05/tacky-borders/releases) for the .exe
+If you don't want to build the feature use their [Pre-Built Release](https://github.com/lukeyou05/tacky-borders/releases) for the `.exe`
 Then just [Download Here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Flandnthrn%2FTacky-Borders-With-Color-Presets%2Ftree%2Fmain%2Fcolor-presets) for the `color-presets` folder alone

 Comes with simple implementation guide of course

 ### Color Presets include
-~ Clockwise Spirals
+- Clockwise Spirals
-~ Counter Clockwise Spirals
+- Counter Clockwise Spirals
-~ Gradient Colors
+- Gradient Colors
-~ One Sided Color Fade *(Left & Right)*
+- One Sided Color Fade *(Left & Right)*
-~ Static Colors
+- Static Colors

 Comes with two speed variations for the spiral animations — Default & Slower

-**Color Map.txt** ~ Displays all the hex codes used in the color variations
+`Color Map.txt` ~ Displays all the hex codes used in the color variations
-**How to Use + Info** ~ Simple guide on how to implement, built for noobs.
+`How to Use + Info` ~ Simple guide on how to implement, built for noobs.

+### NOTE:

 I'm on Windows 10 and Tacky Borders works just fine on it, I fixed a couple bugs though, not sure if they were due to Windows 10 or not but, there was a border across each of my montiors, it was thinking my monitor screens were a window or some.